casey-c/infomod2/README.md

 # infomod2
-The unawaited sequel to Info Mod.
+The awaited-by-at-least-one-person sequel to Info Mod.

 *Coming Soon*